Why Traceability in Welding Inspections Matters

 What Exactly is Traceability?

-Think of traceability as a well-organized filing cabinet for a welding project.
 You know those times you’ve misplaced an important document?
 Well, without traceability, that can happen in welding too—just with potentially disastrous results.
 It’s the systematic way of tracking materials and processes used throughout the welding operation.

 Keeping it Real: Why It Matters